Skip to main content

 Greenville, Ohio · FDIC Cert #27965

-Greenville Federal is an FDIC-insured bank (Certificate #27965) with $245M in total assets and $223M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Greenville Federal, an FDIC-insured bank (Certificate #27965) with $245M in total assets and $223M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Greenville, Ohio, the bank maintains a Tier 1 capital ratio of 11.71% (Well-Capitalized) and a nonperforming loan ratio of 0.49%.
-BankHealthData assigns a composite Health Grade of C (63/100).
+BankHealthData assigns a composite Health Grade of C (63/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Greenville Federal (FDIC cert 27965) is a community bank — $245M in total assets, $223M in deposits, serving the Greenville, Ohio area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.